Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Some preliminaries on weight structures

-\item Let $H:\hw\to\au$ ($\au$ is an arbitrary abelian category) be an additive functor.
-Choose a weight complex $t(M)=(M^j)$ for each $M\in \obj \cu$, and denote by $\tih(M)$ the zeroth homology of the complex $H(M^{*})$.
+\item Let $H:\hw\to\au$ be an additive functor, where $\au$ is an abelian category.
+Choose a weight complex $t(M)=(M^j)$ for each object $M$ of $ \cu$, and denote by $\tih(M)$ the zeroth homology of the complex $H(M^{i})$.
 Then $\tih(-)$ yields a homological functor from $\cu$ to $\au$ (that does not depend on the choices of weight complexes for objects); we will call a functor of this type a {\it $w$-pure} one.

 \item Let $\cu'$ be a triangulated category endowed with a weight structure $w'$; let $F:\cu\to \cu'$ be a weight-exact functor.
-Then for any choice of $t(M)$ the complex $F(M^i)$ yields a weight complex of $F(M)$ with respect to $w'$.
+Then for any choice of $t(M)$ the complex $(F(M^i))$ yields a weight complex of $F(M)$ with respect to $w'$.
 Moreover, this observation is "compatible with the construction of functors" mentioned in the previous assertion, and is natural with respect to transformations of (weight-exact) functors.

 \item Let $\bu$ be a full subcategory of $\hw$.
-Then $M$ belongs to $\kar_{\cu}\lan \bu \ra$ if and only if $t(M)$ belongs to $\kar_{K^b(\hw)}\lan \bu \ra$.
+Then $M$ belongs to $\lan \bu \ra_{\cu}$ if and only if $t(M)$ belongs to $\lan \bu \ra_{K(\hw)}$.

 \end{enumerate}

 \end{pr}